California Lawmakers Updated on State’s High-Speed Rail Progress

 Kelly reported that about 40 percent of the first, 119-mile segment is now complete.
 The Authority aims to extend that segment by 52 miles, so that the endpoints of the Central Valley line will be Bakersfield (to the south) and Merced (to the north).
 The estimated completion date for the 119-mile segment is December 2022.

 Kelly emphasized that the Authority remains committed to building the full Phase 1 line envisioned for the project, which will run from San Francisco to Anaheim (south of Los Angeles).
-It’s using a “phased network” approach, in which segments are added incrementally, so the timeframe for completing the full line “will be entirely tied to the availability of funding.”
+It’s using a “integrated network” approach, in which segments are added incrementally, so the timeframe for completing the full line “will be entirely tied to the availability of funding.”
 That remains uncertain.
 If funding is secured in a timely fashion, Phase 1 could be completed by 2033.
 Phase 2 would extend the line north to Sacramento north and south to San Diego.

 Earlier this month, the California HSRA reported data on the current and future economic impact of the project.
 It will create an estimated 624,000 job years in Phase 1, and it will generate $46 billion in labor income and $131 billion in economic output.
 (Job years are year-long, full-time jobs supported by a project.
 Labor income includes all forms of employment—-both employee compensation and income earned by self-employed workers.
 Economic output measures the overall contribution to gross domestic product.)